File Service FAQ

 What files can be viewed within the LifeOmic Platform Web App?

-Common file types found on the web like text, images, and markdown will be viewable within the LifeOmic Platform Web App.
+You can view common file types, such as text, images, and markdown, within the LifeOmic Platform Web App.

 Certain file types open into web-based viewers.
 Some examples are csv/tsv files, DICOM images, ipynb notebook files, and PDF files.